 Protecting Income And Assets For A Non-Applicant Spouse

-If you are currently married, you may be curious to know more about the Medicaid application process and how Medicaid can help protect your spouse in the event that you need long-term care.
-A Medicaid attorney can help you and your spouse plan for nursing home care and avoid financial hardship in the event of illness or incapacitation.
+If you are currently married, you may be curious to know more about the Medicaid application process and how a Medicaid attorney can help protect your spouse in the event that you need long-term care.
+A Medicaid attorney can help you and your spouse plan for nursing home care and avoid financial hardship in the event of illness or incapacity.
 Under federal Medicaid laws, there are guardrails that protect a healthy spouse’s financial assets in the event one spouse requires long-term care.
 A Medicaid attorney will work with you and your spouse to further protect marital assets and maximize the monthly income that can be transferred to a non-applicant spouse.

 Preserving Financial Assets For Family Members

 If you require long-term care in a nursing home or through home care, your assets and income will be used to pay for the associated expenses.
 That is, unless you qualify for Medicaid.
 By working with an experienced Medicaid attorney, you can create a legal strategy to plan for long-term care that protects your assets, your home, and your family.

 The Importance of Protecting Your Assets

 If you do not qualify for Medicaid, your retirement accounts, savings accounts, investment accounts, real property and personal property may be used to pay for long-term care.